 How do I find answers to my specific medical questions?

 A doctor who has examined you and knows your medical history is the best person to answer your questions.
 The NIDDK cannot provide a diagnosis or medical advice for individual situations.
 However, the NIDDK produces numerous health information resources for the public.
 The NIDDK’s Health Information section lists consumer and easy-to-read publications on health topics.
 You also can call 1-800-860-8747 between 8:30 a.m. and 5 p.m.
 Monday – Friday or email one of the NIDDK’s Information Clearinghouses for assistance in locating information and resources.

-If you are unsure which NIH Institute covers your topic of interest, go to the NIH Health Information Index or use the NIH search engine.
-If you have a complex question and are comfortable with technical articles, you can search the medical literature using the free online access to MEDLINE.
-MEDLINEPlus contains more consumer-friendly information on specific disease topics and conditions than MEDLINE, and links to medical encyclopedias and dictionaries, drug information (including access to a guide to more than 9,000 prescription and over-the-counter medications provided by the U.S. Pharmacopeia), and other resources.
-If you still need help finding general information about a diagnosed condition, send your question to the NIDDK site manager.
+If you are unsure which NIH Institute covers your topic of interest, go to the NIH Health Information Index and use the NIH search engine.
+If you have a complex question and are comfortable with technical articles, you can search the medical literature using the free online access to Medline PubMed.
+MEDLINEPlus contains more consumer-friendly information on specific disease topics and conditions than Medline PubMed, and links to medical encyclopedias and dictionaries, drug information (including access to a guide to more than 9,000 prescription and over-the-counter medications provided by the U.S. Pharmacopeia), and other resources.
+If you still need help finding general information about a diagnosed condition, send your question to the NIDDK Health Information Center.

 Can you refer me to a specialist or tell me the best place to go for treatment?